docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_revoke.md

 No signatures for example/trust-demo

-List of signers and their KeyIDs:
+List of signers and their keys:

 SIGNER              KEYS
 alice               05e87edcaecb